vmleon/mysql-dataintegrator-datascience-workshop/lab3/README.md

 ![](images/profile_tenancy_menu.png)

+Tenancy details contain a lot of interesting information, among others:
+- Your Home Region
-Tenancy details contains a lot of interesting information.
-Your Home Region, your **CSI number** for creating support tickets.
-Also your **Object Storate Namespace**.
+- Your **CSI number** for creating support tickets
+- Also, your **Object Storage Namespace**.

-At this point we are interested in the Tenancy OCID.
+At this point, we are interested in the Tenancy OCID.
 Copy the OCID by clicking on **Copy**.
 Write it down for the next step.

 ![](images/tenancy.png)

-> You can see that the Object Storage Namespace is here too, in case you need it in the future.
+> You can see that the Object Storage Namespace is here, too, in case you need it in the future.

 Let's create the Data Asset now.

-You can see that by default there is a `Default Application` and a project `My First Project`.
+You can see that by default, there is a `Default Application` and a project, `My First Project`.

 ![](./images/di_home_page.png)

 The first task is to create the data assets that represent the source and target for the data integration.
-In our case, the data source is an Object Storage bucket and the target is our MySQL database.
+In our case, the data source is an Object Storage bucket, and the target is our MySQL database.

 Click **Create Data Asset**.